This post may contain affiliate links. You pay the same and I get a small commission. /em>

 10: HAVE STUDENTS REVISE THEIR OPINION WRITING – FIRST GRADE STYLE

-Once upon a time revision in my classroom was something my students dreaded more than PE being cancelled.
+Once upon a time revision in my classroom was something my students dreaded more than PE being canceled.

 Because I used to ask them to rewrite their entire paper!
 Every.
 Single.
 Time.
 (What was I thinking?
-Way to squash creativity and nurturing a love of writing!)
+Way to squash creativity and do nothing to nurture a love of writing!)

 Well…here it is:

 Let’s have our students read their opinion writing yet one more time.
 This time, they’re looking for ways to make their writing stronger – more interesting.
 They do this by adding adjectives, adverbs, and details to their writing by simply inserting carets and words.